suryanavv/BridgeSpace/supabase_setup.md

 - Tables: `network_connections`, `shared_texts`, `shared_files`
 - PostgreSQL functions: `get_storage_path_from_url`, `delete_shared_file_entry`, `cleanup_old_files` (configured to use IST timezone)
+- File limit functions: `check_file_size_limit`, `check_file_count_limit`
 - Row-Level Security policies
 - Scheduled jobs (configured to run at midnight IST, which is 18:30 UTC)

-Additionally, run the migration script `20240701000001_update_cleanup_function_to_ist.sql` to update the cleanup function to use IST timezone for determining which files to delete.
+Additionally, run the migration script `20240701000002_update_cleanup_and_limits.sql` to update the cleanup function to use a 2-day expiration period instead of 7 days, and to add the file size and count limit functions.

 ### 3. Storage Setup